 The Courtyard Tile LayoutAn interior designer was tasked with laying decorative tiles in the shape of a rhombus inside a courtyard feature.
 Each tile had diagonals of 10 inches and 16 inches, so the area was calculated as (10 × 16) ÷ 2 = 160 ÷ 2 = 80 in².

-Knowing the exact tile area helped the designer calculate the number of tiles needed and avoid material waste.
-The rhombus shape added a geometric flair to the courtyard — balancing both form and function through precise measurement.
+Knowing the exact area helped the designer estimate tile quantity, plan spacing, and avoid excess material waste.
+The rhombus tiles added a geometric flair to the courtyard, balancing symmetry and style while maintaining precise measurement throughout the installation.

 Sector

-A sector is a portion of a circle enclosed by two radii and the connecting arc.
-It resembles a slice of pie or pizza.
-To calculate its area, you need the radius and the angle of the sector.
-The result is a fraction of the full circle’s area, based on the angle.
+A sector is the region of a circle enclosed by two radii and the connecting arc.
+It represents a specific slice of the full circular area and is defined by the radius and the central angle.
+The area of a sector is calculated as the corresponding fraction of the circle’s total area, based directly on the angle.

-where θ is the angle in degrees and r is the radius
+where θ is the central angle in degrees and r is the radius

 The Pizza Slice PrototypeA product developer was designing packaging for a new gourmet pizza sold by the slice.
 Each slice was a sector with a radius of 9 inches and a central angle of 45°, so the area was calculated as (45 ÷ 360) × π × 9² = (1/8) × π × 81 ≈ 31.8 in².

-This precise measurement helped ensure efficient use of packaging material and proper fit.
-By modeling the pizza slice as a geometric sector, the team optimized both design and logistics in a single equation.
+This precise measurement helped ensure efficient material usage, maintain consistent portion sizes, and design packaging that fit the slice tightly.
+By modeling the pizza slice as a geometric sector, the team optimized both packaging and production with one clear calculation.

 Area is the measure of space inside a two-dimensional shape.
 This calculator covers rectangles, circles, triangles, and more.
 For 3D extensions like volume and surface estimations, visit the Volume Calculator and Surface Area Calculator.